 According to the speakers, sometimes, the design is not an interface, it is an industry.
 It can get money into your account.
 Think of it as a business at the end of the day.
-Ajith stressed on the 3 most important segments of design for the Indian consumer – Communication, value addition and honesty.
+Ajith stressed the 3 most important segments of design for the Indian consumer – Communication, value addition, and honesty.

 Ajith, who carries experience with the B2B sector understands how it is a difficult thing to sell something pretty to a B2B client.
 You need to make it something that can give you business, that’s when you know it is good design.